Bari: Demographics

+As of 2015, there are 315,473 people residing in Bari of whom 48.1% were male and 51.9% were female, while 3.8% of the population were foreign residents.

 Migration

 According to an urban migration study in Bari, return migration gain to urban areas is higher than migration loss from urban areas.
 People migrating from urban destinations tend to migrate to different places in comparison to people migrating from rural areas.
 These findings are based on the background and behavior of a sample of 211 return migrants to Bari, Italy.
 Bari is a port city, making it historically important because of its strong trade links with Greece, North Africa, and the eastern Mediterranean.
 Bari's economic structure is based on industry, commerce, services, and administration.
 Around two-thirds of the city's employment is in the tertiary sector with its port, commerce, and administrative functions.
 The highest percentage of Bari's working population is employed in services, with 45.6%.
 From 1958 to 1982, around 20% of migrants left Bari for other Italian communes, while around 17% or migrants came to Bari from other Italian communes.
 Under 2% of migrants left Bari to go abroad and came to the city from abroad.